SWAN-community/swan/model-terms-explainer.md

 Parties may only make use of SWAN Data (or data linked to it) for purposes specified in the Binding Principles.
 These focus on simple, intelligible use cases universal to the advertising ecosystem.
-SWAN builds

 Each party in these networks is responsible for whistleblowing if it becomes aware of any bad behaviour in those networks.
 Breaching parties must publish